“The Union Army Entering Richmond, VA., April 3,” from Frank Leslie’s Illustrated Newspaper, April 25, 1865.

 The blog Confederate Digest– which claims to provide “historically accurate” commentary about the Confederate States – has a blog entry about a rare type of monument in Canton, Mississippi: it was erected in honor of a Confederate slave.

 The monument honors Willis Howcott, who was the slave of William Howcott.
 William Howcott was a member of Harvey’s Scouts, a Confederate cavalry unit from Mississippi made up of around 128 soldiers.
 A history of Harvey’s Scouts, written by John Claiborne and published in 1885, is here.
-While the names of the Scout’s soldiers are listed, neither the names of the slaves who were with the soldiers, nor a count of those slaves, is indicated in Claiborne’s history.
+While the names of the Scout’s soldiers are listed, neither the names of the slaves who were with the soldiers, nor a count of those slaves, are indicated in Claiborne’s history.

 The Confederate Digest blog entry says that “William was 15 years old when he joined Harvey’s Scouts in 1864.
 Willis, his childhood playmate was only 13 but would not be dissuaded from going off to war with his friend.
 Willis was, tragically, killed in combat sometime in 1865 at the age of 14.”
 This is based on family memoirs and memories.